filecoin-project/FIPs/FIPS/fip-00xx.md

 ## Incentive Considerations

-Requirements.
-The cryptoeconomics of this FIP are similar to that of FIP-0013 require balancing a number of different goals and constraints.
-Please consult FIP-0013 for more information.
+The cryptoeconomics of this FIP are similar to that of [FIP-0013](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0013.md#incentive-considerations).

 ## Implementation

-* Cryptographic implementation is currently located on the `feat-ipp2` of the bellperson [repo](https://github.com/filecoin-project/bellperson/tree/feat-ipp2/src/groth16/aggregate)
+* The cryptographic implementation for aggregate proving/verifying (i.e. SnarkPack) is currently located in the [`bellperson`](https://github.com/filecoin-project/bellperson/tree/feat-ipp2/src/groth16/aggregate) Rust crate.
 * Integration between Lotus and crypto-land can be found in [rust-fil-proofs](https://github.com/filecoin-project/rust-fil-proofs/tree/supersnaps) and the FFI [here](TBD).
 * Actors changes are in progress here: TBD
 * Lotus integration putting everything together is in progress here: TBD